 Most new cars have a manufacturer’s warranty of at least 36,000 miles or three years, whichever comes first (some go as high as ten years or 100,000 miles).

 Used cars can be offered for sale “as is” or with implied, limited, or full warranties.
 Dealerships in most states can sell used cars without warranties, but many offer full or limited warranties on all or some of a car’s components to entice buyers.
-Sometimes a limited or full warranty is included but more often they're add-ons sold by the dealership.
+Sometimes a limited or full warranty is included but more often they're add-ons sold by the car dealer.

 Profit margins on new cars rarely exceed 15 percent, but dealerships can easily make a 200 percent return on the sale of an extended warranty.
-As a rule, you should never buy an extended warranty on a new or used car until you—not the sale representative or business manager—determine that you need it.
+As a rule, you should never buy an extended warranty on a new or used car until you—not the salesperson or business manager—determine that you need it.

 What is an Extended Warranty?

-An extended warranty—also known as an extended service contract, mechanical breakdown insurance, or vehicle protection plan—is an extension of the standard warranty offered by a manufacturer or auto dealership.
+An extended warranty—also known as an extended service contract, mechanical breakdown insurance, or vehicle protection plan—is an extension of the standard factory warranty offered by a manufacturer or auto dealership.
 The extended warranty gives the customer additional protection when the base warranty expires or if it's already expired on a used vehicle.

 Occasionally, the base and extended warranties overlap by months or mileage or both.